 At the end of this article, you might be aware of various methods that you can use to find the information about the stored procedures in your database.
 You might have understood all the topics that we have discussed in this article, including the following:

-- How to find owner of stored procedure in SQL Server
+- How to check stored procedure modified date in SQL Server

 - How to check last execution time of stored procedure in SQL Server